chantzos/__/README.md

 But it can also display pdfs (using apvlv), images (using feh),
 edit files (using ved) and extract archives.
 It can even play video and music and it understands for navigation
-~ or / or right-left arrows (i think the navigation way is pretty fast)
+~ or // (double slash, as / searchs the buffer), or right-left arrows
+(i think the navigation within the filesystem is pretty fast), but the principal applies.
+If something is not being used, it can not revail code !correctness.

 ### Principals.